-We've written an interim position statement about remission – we give you all the key points here and you can also download the full statement as a PDF.
+Our final position statement about remission is ready to read – we give all the key points here and you can also download the full statement as a PDF (226KB)

 We've produced this statement to help everyone understand what remission means and how some people get there, because there's a lot of inconsistency and confusion about it.
 And by everyone, we're talking about healthcare professionals, people with diabetes and the general public too.

-We say remission is when someone's blood glucose levels are maintained at a normal range, without the use of diabetes medication to lower blood glucose levels.
+We say remission is when someone's blood glucose levels are maintained at a normal range.
 This doesn't mean the symptoms of diabetes can't come back and it's essential to keep having regular healthcare checks, such as retinal (eye) screening.
 There's currently no evidence to suggest that remission is permanent – that's why we don't call it a cure, or anything else that suggests it's a permanent situation.

-- Type 2 diabetes remission is possible through intensive lifestyle changes or bariatric surgery (sometimes called weight loss surgery).
+- Type 2 diabetes remission is possible through weight loss, following intensive dietary changes or bariatric surgery

 - More research is needed to understand different means of going into remission and maintaining it, the long-term impact of remission on complications and remission in different population groups including children and young people with type 2 diabetes.